Apple ordered to share HTC deal details with Samsung

 "It is clearly a very smart move from Samsung - because the general feeling is that a lot of its patent disputes with Apple are very likely to be similar to those between HTC and Apple," Andrew Milroy of consultancy Frost & Sullivan told the BBC.

-"And if there are similarities, it gives Samsung an advantage in any future legal issues and negotiations with Apple."'Bad time'
+"And if there are similarities, it gives Samsung an advantage in any future legal issues and negotiations with Apple."

 The decision is the latest setback for Apple in its various legal clashes with rivals.